Family loses everything in move to Kansas, but new neighbors step in to help

 “It’s hard to believe that there’s good people in the world when something like this happens to you, but the support like this just shows there are more good people than bad,” Matthew Fuller said.

-The family said the hotel cited posted signage stating that the property is not responsible for damaged or stolen vehicles, while Colorado’s Aurora Police Department confirmed it was investigating.
+The family said the hotel cited posted signage stating that the property is not responsible for damaged or stolen vehicles.
+Colorado’s Aurora Police Department confirmed it was investigating.